-Embedding DE&I into the Company's culture focuses on educating our co-workers and leaders, including companywide DE&I awareness training, and highlighting opportunities where they can contribute to create an inclusive environment.
+Embedding DE&I into the Company's culture focuses on educating our coworkers and leaders, including companywide DE&I awareness training, and highlighting opportunities where all coworkers can contribute to creating an inclusive environment.

 - DE&I Awareness Training: In 2021, the Company launched a from-the-top learning model for our employees, starting with company leaders and achieved 100% unconscious bias training completion for anyone with a direct report.
 In 2022, we moved to all coworkers in our commitment to 100% completed DE&I awareness training.
-This is setting common expectations and norms about all things DE&I. By training all employees in core DE&I concepts-such as the roles unconscious bias plays in our personal and professional relationships and decision-making- and building a solid foundation that makes DE&I an integral part of the Company's work experience. - Employee Resource Groups: The Company has 2,000+ co-workers, more than 20% of our workforce, engaged in our Employee Resource Groups where each embrace differences to improve working relationships and deliver better results for coworkers and customers.
-All eight ERGs are employee-led, raising new ideas that will lead to a greater sense of belonging by all.
+This course is setting common expectations and norms about all things DE&I. By training all employees in core DE&I concepts-such as the role unconscious bias plays in our personal and professional relationships and decision-making- we are building a solid foundation that makes DE&I an integral part of the customer, community, and coworker experience. - Business Employee Resource Groups (BERG): The Company has 2,000+ co-workers, more than 20% of our workforce, engaged in our Business Employee Resource Groups where each embrace differences to improve working relationships and deliver better results for customers, communities, and coworkers.
+All seven BERGs are employee-led, raising new initiatives that will lead to a greater sense of belonging for all.
 Recent ideas that evolved internal policies include: A world-class parental leave policy that expands to six months for birthing parents and four months for non-birthing.
 Similarly, expanding domestic partner benefits for all co-workers.
 This is not only designed to better protect LGBTQ employees and their dependents but also seniors and other unique scenarios where these benefits are essential.
-The Company also evolved our paid holiday policy, once capturing only major federal holidays but now includes Inclusive Holidays, chosen by the employee, such as Juneteenth, Hanukkah, or Ramadan. - DE&I Champion Program: A program made up of half union employees and half exempt, their mission: Create safe spaces within any DE&I program and help bring core concepts to life at all organizational levels.
-The program works to advance belonging by leading grassroots communication efforts, sharing opportunities for involvement, identifying and addressing gaps, solving problems and providing continuous learning and development.
+The Company also evolved our paid holiday policy, once capturing only major federal holidays but now includes two floating Inclusive Holidays, chosen by the employee, examples include Juneteenth, Hanukkah, or Ramadan.

+- DE&I Champion Program: A program made up of union employees and exempt, their mission: Create safe spaces and assist the workforce in embedding DEI into everything we do, at all levels, by promoting an inclusive environment and restorative approach through training, coaching and supporting the workforce one on one, in teams and through inclusive leadership.
+The program works to advance belonging by leading grassroots communication efforts and action-oriented opportunities for involvement, identifying, and addressing gaps through problem-solving, and providing continuous DE&I learning opportunities.
 Today they lead our companywide DE&I awareness training for all employees.
-Peer-to-peer conversations, especially within our union family, are a critical step in setting common expectations and norms for all while building a solid foundation that makes DE&I an integral part of our company. - Conversations About Race and Social Justice: The Company invited all 8,500+ coworkers to companywide conversations through all-hands townhalls and offering safe, weekly DE&I & Well-Being Office Hours where any employee can seek 1:1 time.
+Peer-to-peer conversations, especially within our union family, are a critical step in setting common expectations and norms for all while building a solid foundation that makes DE&I an integral part of our company. - Conversations About Race and Social Justice: The Company invited all coworkers to companywide conversations through all-hands townhalls and offering safe, monthly DE&I & Well-Being Office Hours where any employee can seek 1:1 time.
 We enhance the experience by inviting external speakers, experts in the justice space, to grow our learning journey through unique perspectives.
-We're focused on inspiring difficult conversations, working through discomfort and embracing our differences to deliver better results for our company and our customers. - Well-Being Champions: With the workforce pressures due to the COVID-19 pandemic, we implemented Well-Being Champions who lead well-being initiatives throughout the company by identifying and addressing needs of our co-workers and provide continuous opportunities to engage in well-being efforts throughout the organization and beyond (retirees and spouses).
+We're focused on inspiring difficult conversations, working through discomfort and embracing our differences as strengths to deliver better results for our customers, communities, and coworkers. - Well-Being Consultants: With the workforce pressures due to the COVID-19 pandemic, we implemented Well-Being Consultants who lead well-being initiatives throughout the company by identifying and addressing needs of our co-workers and provide continuous opportunities to engage in well-being efforts throughout the organization and beyond (retirees and spouses).
 The goal is to empower our employees to thrive in each pillar of well-being by creating a culture where the healthy choice becomes the valued and easy choice.